 In Arizona, a grand jury decides whether someone should be formally charged with a crime.
+While at trial, the prosecution must prove a defendant guilty beyond a reasonable doubt, at a grand jury proceeding, they need only show that there is probable cause to believe an offense was committed.
+In other words, there must be some evidence to show that a crime may have been committed and that the person under investigation may be the person who committed the offense.
 More times than not in a grand jury proceeding, the accused and his or her defense attorney are not present when the evidence is presented.

 Theoretically, the individual under investigation can give testimony before the grand jury if he or she desires to tell their side of the story, but this is rare.
 Strategically, individuals under investigation are not advised to give testimony.
 The exception usually resides in cases when the defendant claimed self-defense was used.

 Are you facing criminal charges in Arizona?
 Schedule a consultation with our defense attorneys to start building a defense now!

 The 3 Types of Grand Juries in Arizona

 A grand jury will hear testimony from witnesses, review documents provided by the prosecutor, and hear instructions that define the law relevant to the potential charges.
 After the presentation of evidence is complete, the grand jurors will vote on whether a person under investigation should be indicted.

 - County Grand Juries - Each of Arizona’s counties has a grand jury.
 In Phoenix, the Maricopa County Grand Jury typically meets multiple times every week, and the grand jurors serve terms of approximately four months.
 Maricopa County grand juries hear all types of cases, including drug offenses, murder cases, and sex crimes.